guaralytics/.github/profile/README.md

-# Guaralytics
+# Sphere Lab

-Welcome to the official GitHub repository of Guaralytics!
+Welcome to the official GitHub repository of Sphere Lab!

 ## About Us

-Guaralytics is an innovative data analytics company specializing in turning complex data into actionable insights.
+Sphere Lab is an innovative data analytics company specializing in turning complex data into actionable insights.
 We leverage cutting-edge technologies to provide our clients with customized solutions in the realms of big data, artificial intelligence, and machine learning.
 Our mission is to empower businesses through data-driven decisions, enhancing efficiency and driving growth.

 ## What We Do

-At Guaralytics, we offer a range of services including:
+At Sphere Lab, we offer a range of services including:

 - **Data Analysis:** Transforming raw data into meaningful information.
 - **Predictive Modeling:** Utilizing AI to forecast future trends.